-Debate League clubs meet for 90-minutes, twice per month, between September and May (plus free entrance to the June SLAM event).
+Debate League clubs meet for 2-hours, twice per month, between September and May (plus free entrance to the June SLAM event).

 Lots of fun and engaging activities are used to help instill skills like speaking clearly, note-taking (referred to as flowing), thinking on your feet, organizing your thoughts, being creative and adapting, and determining what is relevant in material.

 Emphasis is placed on structuring a case, referred to as the “Constructive,” developing a “Framework” (how the judge should decide the winner), understanding your opponents’ case through “Cross-Examination,” effective techniques for “Rebuttal”, and how to crystallize and convey your win to the judge.

 Some light homework is assigned to help reinforce what’s been learned and prep for debates.

 Debate League attracts families and children (from 10-17) who value the development of debating skills but don’t have the hours or funds available to devote to a competitive regional or national school debate program.
 Debate League caters to the busy student who enjoys learning, practicing, and developing the skills of debate without an overwhelming time commitment.